 Lupus can cause hives, but this is uncommon.
 The exact cause of hives in lupus isn't clear.
 But it may be due to certain antibodies produced by some people with lupus.
 Sun exposure also may play a role.
 In addition, some of the medications used to treat lupus may cause side effects that include hives.

 Individual hives usually last less than 24 hours.
 Individual hives that last longer than 24 hours may be due to urticarial vasculitis, a condition characterized by inflammation of the small blood vessels in the skin.
 Lupus is one cause of urticarial vasculitis.

-- Tassiulas I, et al. Clinical features and treatment of systemic lupus erythematosus.
-In: Firestein GS, et al. Kelley's Textbook of Rheumatology.
-8th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2009. http://www.mdconsult.com/das/book/body/208746819-6/0/1807/0.html.
-Accessed Sept.
-13, 2012.
+- Firestein GS, et al. Clinical features of systemic lupus erythematosus.
+In: Kelley's Textbook of Rheumatology.
+9th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2013. http://www.clinicalkey.com.
+Accessed July 14, 2015.

-- Schur PH, et al. Mucocutaneous manifestations of systemic lupus erythematosus. http://www.uptodate.com/home/index.html.
-Accessed Sept.
-13, 2012.
+- Schur PH, et al. Mucocutaneous manifestations of systemic lupus erythematosus. http://www.uptodate.com/home.
+Accessed July 14, 2015.

 - Handout on health: Systemic lupus erythematosus.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Lupus/.
 Accessed July 14, 2015.

 - Bingham CO.
 New-onset urticaria. http://www.uptodate.com/home.
 Accessed July 14, 2015.

 - What medications are used to treat lupus?
 Lupus Foundation of America. http://www.lupus.org/answers/entry/medications-to-treat-lupus#.
 Accessed July 14, 2015.